kiboiWanjohi/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 You can use only one SELECT statement
 The database name will be passed as an argument of the mysql command

+17. Not my genre
+#advanced
+Import the database dump from hbtn_0d_tvshows to your MySQL server: download (same as 16-shows_by_genre.sql)

+Write a script that uses the hbtn_0d_tvshows database to list all genres not linked to the show Dexter

+The tv_shows table contains only one record where title = Dexter (but the id can be different) Each record should display: tv_genres.name
+Results must be sorted in ascending order by the genre name You can use a maximum of two SELECT statement
+The database name will be passed as an argument of the mysql command

+18. No Comedy tonight!
+#advanced
+Import the database dump from hbtn_0d_tvshows to your MySQL server: download (same as 100-not_my_genres.sql)

+Write a script that lists all shows without the genre Comedy in the database hbtn_0d_tvshows.

+The tv_genres table contains only one record where name = Comedy (but the id can be different) Each record should display: tv_shows.title
+Results must be sorted in ascending order by the show title You can use a maximum of two SELECT statement
+The database name will be passed as an argument of the mysql command9.
+Rotten tomatoes
+#advanced
+Import the database hbtn_0d_tvshows_rate dump to your MySQL server: download

+Write a script that lists all shows from hbtn_0d_tvshows_rate by their rating.

+Each record should display: tv_shows.title - rating sum Results must be sorted in descending order by the rating You can use only one SELECT statement
+The database name will be passed as an argument of th

+20. Best genre
+#advanced
+Import the database dump from hbtn_0d_tvshows_rate to your MySQL server: download (same as 102-rating_shows.sql)

+Write a script that lists all genres in the database hbtn_0d_tvshows_rate by their rating.

+Each record should display: tv_genres.name - rating sum Results must be sorted in descending order by their rating You can use only one SELECT statement
+The database name will be passed as an argument of the mysql command